Ngurelban people: History of contact

 By the late 1830s the pressure of the effects of grazing on their pastoral lands from livestock introduced by squatters had started to create serious problems for the Ngurelban.
 In 1839 one of them, Moonin Moonin, complained that:

 Jumbuck and Bulgana (sheep and cattle) were eating and destroying Aboriginal game pastures and staples like yams and mirr-n'yong roots.

+By 1842, the disastrous effects of British colonisation on the Ngurelban were evident in an interview with Chimbri, a ngurungaeta (leader) of the Gunung-willam clan from the Campaspe River area.
+Chimbri had lost many of the members of his family to the violence of the settlers saying that "white fellow plenty shoot them".